Runaway (Nuyorican Soul song)

-"Runaway" is a song by Nuyorican Soul, a project by the house-garage production and remix team of "Little" Louie Vega and Kenny "Dope" Gonzalez.
-It features Puerto Rican singer and songwriter India and was released in 1996 as the first and lead single from their debut album, Nuyorican Soul (1997).
+"Runaway" is a song by Nuyorican Soul, a project by the American house-garage production and remix team of "Little" Louie Vega and Kenny "Dope" Gonzalez.
+It features Puerto Rican singer and songwriter India and was released in 1996 by Mercury Records and Talkin' Loud as the first and lead single from their debut album, Nuyorican Soul (1997).
 The song is a cover of The Salsoul Orchestra's recording "Run Away", featuring American singer Loleatta Holloway from 1977.
 The new version was very successful in clubs and reached number-one on the Billboard Hot Dance Club Play chart in the US.
 In Europe, it peaked at number 24 on the UK Singles Chart, but was even more successful on the UK Dance Chart, where it hit number-one.
-Additionally, it was a top 30 hit in Iceland, and a top 40 hit in Germany.
+Additionally, it was a top-30 hit in Iceland, and a top-40 hit in Germany.
 On the Eurochart Hot 100, the song reached number 75 in February 1997.